DerekSelander/dsdump/docs/index.md

 This is the bit that says if a class is Objective-C or Swift.

-Now do the same thing for the `superclass`.
+Now do the same thing for the `superclass` whose address you obtained in the previous LLDB command.
 First figure out what it's called:

 ```bash
 (lldb) exp -l objc -- (Class)0x00007fff91b6d478